OGRECave/ogre-attic/PlugIns/PCZSceneManager/docs/readme.txt

 when a camera (or light) is created, the user should also attach the camera (or light) to a scene node and use that node to manipulate the object.

-SceneNodes should be assigned (by the user) to a zone upon creation of the SceneNode.
-Use the function "PCZSceneManager::setNodeHomeZone(node, zone)" to do this.
+SceneNodes can be assigned (by the user) to a zone upon creation of the SceneNode.
+Use the functions "PCZSceneNode::setHomeZone(PCZone * zone)" followed by "PCZone::_addNode(PCZSceneNode * node)" to do this.

 If the user doesn't do this, the PCZSM will try to figure out which zone the node belongs in using volumetric testing, but since there are situations when